-INITIAL CHANNEL SETUP CONFIGURATION
+INITIAL CHANNEL SETUP/CONFIGURATION

-Each analog input channel of the MALNI must be configured before use.
-For the majority of applications this will consist of setting the channel type (and base value for calibration purposes).
-However, the MALNI has the ability to define a custom range, for which the configuration becomes a slightly more complicated process.
+Each analog input channel of the Malni-DO must be configured before use.
+For the majority of applications this will consist of setting the channel type (and BaseValue for calibration purposes).
+However, the Malni-DO has the ability to define a custom range on inputs Ui1 thru Ui4 (Type 6 - Custom), for which the configuration becomes a slightly more complicated process.
 The channel types are configured as follows:

-TYPE O - UNCONFIGURED (DEFAULT):
+TYPE 0 - UNCONFIGURED (DEFAULT):

-This is the default configuration for all analog input channels of the MALNI.
-If the nciCh#Type SCPT for the channel is set to 0, the channel is considered to be un-configured.
+This is the default configuration for all analog input channels of the Malni-DO.
+If the nciCh#Type SCPT for the channel is set to 0, the channel is considered to be unconfigured.
 The channel's SNVT nvoCh#Value output will always be 0.0, regardless of any voltage present on the analog input.
-Thus, if the channel type is left un-configured, the channel will be inactive on the LON network.
+Thus, if left unconfigured, the channel will be inactive on the Lon network.

-TYPE 1 - DIGITAL
+TYPE 1 - DIGITAL:

 If an analog channel is set to receive a digital input, the channel will operate on the assumption that the digital input will be between 0 and 5 volts DC, and the threshold value between digital High and Low will be 2.5 volts.
-All digital inputs on the MALNI are assumed to be active low, thus a low input voltage will produce a HIGH digital state.
-The SNVT nvoCh#Value which posts to the LON network from one of these analog channels will be a float type SNVT.
-Thus a digital high will be a 1.0 float type, and a low will display as a 0.0 float type on the LON network.
-Due to SNVT limitations within the MALNI software, it is not possible to provide a switch type SNVT for digital inputs on the analog channels.
-However, a typical LON network management tool (LONMaker, Tridium) is able to condition this output within the network management software as the user requires.
+All digital inputs on the Malni-DO are assumed to be active low, thus a low input voltage will produce a HIGH digital state.
+The SNVT nvoCh#Value which posts to the Lon network from one of these analog channels will be a float type SNVT.
+Thus a digital high will be a 1.0 float type, and a low will display as a 0.0 float type on the Lon network.
+Due to SNVT limitations within the Malni-DO software, it is not possible to provide a switch type SNVT for digital inputs on the analog channels.
+However, a typical Lon network management tool (LonMaker, Tridium) is able to condition this output within the network management software as the user requires.
 Switch type SNVT's are only available on the six dedicated digital channels (channels A-F).

-TYPE 2 - PERCENT
+TYPE 2 - PERCENT:

-A channel configured for the Percent input type will post a floating point value to the LON network which corresponds to a linear percentage of the 0-5 volt input.
-Zero volts input corresponds to 0.0%, while a 5 volt input will correspond to a 100.0% value posting to the LON network.
-This range (0-5 volts corresponds to 0 to 100%) is the only range available for this input type.
-If a different range is desired, the user must configure a custom range (see Type 6 - Custom).
+A channel configured for the Percent data type will post a floating point value to the Lon network which corresponds to a linear percentage of the 0-5 volt input.
+Zero volts input corresponds to 0.0%, while a 5 volt input will correspond to a 100.0% value posting to the Lon network.
+This range (0-5 volts corresponds to 0 to 100%) is the only range available for this data type.
+If a different range is desired, the user must configure a custom range (see Type 6 - Custom:).

-TYPE 3 - VOLTAGE
+TYPE 3 - VOLTAGE:

-If the analog input channel is configured for input type 3, the MALNI will post the direct voltage reading of that channel to the LON Network.
-This voltage reading will be a floating point input type, with 3 digits of precision.
-The 12 bit A/D converter implemented within the MALNI is accurate to within 0.12% (approximately 1/819 of a volt) across the full 5 volt input range.
+If the analog input channel is configured for data type 3, the MALNI will post the direct voltage reading of that channel to the Lon Network.
+This voltage reading will be a floating point data type, with 3 digits of precision.
+The 12 bit A/D converter implemented within the Malni-DO is accurate to within 0.12% (approx 1/819 of a volt) across the full 5 volt input range.
 For Ai's 1-4 a range module is required to divide the 0-10VDC signal down to 0-5VDC for the A/D convertor.

-NOTE: Ai's 1-4 the RM Di/10 range module is installed with the white line toward the Ai's terminal block for 0-10VDC signals.
+NOTE: Ai's 1-4 The RM Di/10 range module is installed with the white line toward the Ai's terminal block for 0-10VDC signals.

-TYPE 4 - 10K THERMISTOR
+TYPE 4 - 10K THERMISTOR: